executors/executors/wording_front_matter.md

 ```

 Additionally, a comparison function determines whether two executor objects
-refer to the same underlying resource and create execution with equivalent
+refer to the same underlying resource and therefore execute with equivalent
 semantics.
-[P0443](https://wg21.link/P0443) summarizes these requirements in concepts `executor` and
-`executor_of`.
+Concepts `executor` and `executor_of` summarize these requirements.

 **Customizing executor operations.** Programmers inevitably require accelerated
 or customized execution.
 The previous example demonstrated custom execution at